 The physical condition of Florida's state highways and bridges is among the best in the nation.
 Florida law requires FDOT to meet the annual needs for resurfacing of the State Highway System and for repair and replacement of bridges on the system.
-These excellent conditions may be more difficult to maintain in the coming decades due to increasing demand for moving people and freight, rising costs, funding constraints, changing environmental conditions, and the aging of Florida's infrastructure.
-Less information is available about the condition of local roads, but we do know that funding constraints have made even routine maintenance a challenge for many local governments.
+Today, 93 percent of our State Highway System pavement and 95 percent of our state-maintained bridges meet standards, in both cases well ahead of statutorily defined targets.
+These excellent conditions may be increasingly difficult to achieve in the coming decades due to increasing demand for moving people and freight, rising costs, funding constraints, and the aging of Florida's infrastructure.
+There is less information available on the condition of local roads, but we do know that funding constraints have made even routine maintenance a challenge for many local governments.

 Over time, the emphasis of Florida's maintenance and asset management activities will broaden to encompass all modes of transportation.
 In addition, the definition of what constitutes "good" or "quality" infrastructure is broadening to address operational performance and customer service.
-As customer needs, technologies, and the size and characteristics of passenger and freight vehicles change, so too will the expectations for the condition and performance of infrastructure.
+As customer needs change, new technologies are deployed, and the size and characteristics of both passenger and freight vehicles changes, so too will the expectations for the condition and performance of infrastructure.
 Some transportation hubs or corridors will face the challenges of accommodating significant increases in demand or significantly larger vehicles.
 Some hubs or corridors may shift over time to accommodate multiple modes or uses; still others may see a new emphasis serving a different function, such as local rather than through travel.
 Other facilities may reflect changing demand by reducing the number of road lanes and creating more space for sidewalks or bicycle paths.
 Because technologies and market trends are changing so quickly, agility in adapting plans will be essential.

 As our economy becomes more globally integrated we are at a greater risk from global instability and market shifts.
 As our economy and transportation system become more dependent on technology, we are more at risk to cyberattacks.
-We must continue to be prepared for extreme weather events such as more frequent or severe tropical storms; flood risks in coastal areas resulting from high-tide events, storm surge, flash floods, stormwater runoff, and related impacts; other climate trends such as changes in precipitation patterns and temperatures; and other environmental conditions that could impact transportation infrastructure, such as sinkholes.
+And with our long coastline, we must continue to be prepared for the possibility of more frequent or severe tropical storms, changes in sea level, and salt water intrusion.
 Ongoing research, collaboration, and innovative solutions are needed to ensure Florida's transportation system and the economy and communities it serves are prepared for and resilient to these and other risks.